Yongsan International School of Seoul: Controversy

 In 2006, the selection of the International Christian School to operate Yongsan International School of Seoul sparked significant controversy.
 This decision prompted protests from 23 countries, including European nations such as the Netherlands and Norway, as well as India, Canada, and South Africa, citing concerns over transparency and bias in the process.
 Critics, including embassies and chambers of commerce, accused the Korea Chamber of Commerce and Industry (KCCI) and the Korea Foreign School Foundation (KFSF) of facilitating the school’s establishment through a rushed and secretive re-bidding process that favored a specific religious group.
 Allegations of mismanagement, such as hidden board meeting records and exclusive decision-making by KCCI, eroded trust within the international community and damaged Korea’s investment environment.
 Many foreign investors expressed dissatisfaction, with some refusing to work in Korea due to the controversy.

 In 2008, the school admitted to enrolling 8-10 Korean students who did not meet eligibility requirements, as they were the children of Korean administrators at the school.
 It also exempted these families from paying tuition, which at the time was approximately $20,000 per year.
 Although the school stated that the students subsequently been dissenrolled, the Seoul Metropolitan Office of Education launched an investigation into the alleged violations.
-Critics argued that the irregularities highlight broader issues of inadequate oversight of international schools in Korea, as well as concerns over the misuse of government funding intended to support foreign investors’ children.
+Critics argued that the irregularities highlight broader issues of inadequate oversight of international schools in Korea, as well as concerns over the misuse of government funding intended to support foreign investors' children.

-In May of 2023 a group of 300 parents signed a petition requesting NICS and the KFSF to dismiss the Headmaster that had been appointed in the weeks prior; NICS and KFSF did not do so.
+In May 2023 a group of 300 parents signed a petition requesting NICS and the KFSF to dismiss the Headmaster that had been appointed in the weeks prior; NICS and KFSF did not do so.
 Members of the teacher and parent community requested for a reorganization of the foundation board and termination of its contract with NICS.

 In 2024, seven current and former employees submitted complaints to the National Human Rights Commission of Korea, alleging that the schools hiring practices discriminate against Korean nationals, individuals of Korean descent, or spouses of Korean nationals.